luismjimenez/Time-Series-Analysis-of-Walmart-Sales-Data/README.md

 Quarterly Planning Cycles: Utilize SARIMA-based forecasts for mid-term (13-week) labor and inventory planning to align with established quarterly seasonal cycles.

 ## Next Steps:
-Integrate Store-Specific Multipliers: Expand the "Holiday Overlay" logic to include the top 5 most volatile stores (Stores 20, 4, 14, 13, and 2), applying customized multipliers to account for their higher-than-average seasonal spikes.
+- Integrate Store-Specific Multipliers: Expand the "Holiday Overlay" logic to include the top 5 most volatile stores (Stores 20, 4, 14, 13, and 2), applying customized multipliers to account for their higher-than-average seasonal spikes.
-Feature Engineering for Promotional Data: Incorporate internal Walmart promotional calendars (Markdowns) into the SARIMA model as exogenous variables ($SARIMAX$) to see if it improves accuracy during extreme holiday windows.
+- Feature Engineering for Promotional Data: Incorporate internal Walmart promotional calendars (Markdowns) into the SARIMA model as exogenous variables ($SARIMAX$) to see if it improves accuracy during extreme holiday windows.
-Deployment of Automated Alerts: Develop a monitoring script that flags significant deviations between the SARIMA forecast and actual sales in real-time, allowing for rapid inventory adjustments.
+- Deployment of Automated Alerts: Develop a monitoring script that flags significant deviations between the SARIMA forecast and actual sales in real-time, allowing for rapid inventory adjustments.
-Long-Term Demand Planning: Use the model to run "what-if" scenarios regarding future labor requirements based on predicted seasonal volume surges across different store tiers.Periodic Model Retraining: Establish a quarterly retraining schedule to ensure the SARIMA parameters adapt to evolving consumer trends and potential shifts in seasonal timing.
+- Long-Term Demand Planning: Use the model to run "what-if" scenarios regarding future labor requirements based on predicted seasonal volume surges across different store tiers.
+- Periodic Model Retraining: Establish a quarterly retraining schedule to ensure the SARIMA parameters adapt to evolving consumer trends and potential shifts in seasonal timing.